The University requires that all applicants for courses meet the University’s admission requirements.

 Credit transfer through Recognition of Prior Learning

-Credit transfer through Recognition of Prior Learning (RPL) is the recognition of a student’s relevant prior study, experience or skills before undertaking the course.
 Students who believe they should not be required to study some units in a course, either because they have covered the work in other academic areas or because they have undertaken relevant employment activities, may apply for exemption from specified units.
 For more information on Credit for Recognsied Learning, please refer to: the Future Students website.

 Online access to student information services (OASIS)